 Faith could feel all of his air leaving his lungs.
 Wish's elbow sank deep into his stomach.

-The battle had turned completely one sided.
+The battle had turned entirely one-sided.

-While both Faith and Wish were known as prodigies that would excel at everything.
-There was a core difference between them.
+While both Faith and Wish were known as prodigies that would excel at everything, there was a core difference between them.